NoFeL SC: Establishment & promotion

 The club appointed Mohidur Rahman as their head coach for their first season.
-Former Feni Soccer Club striker, Akbor Hossain Ridon was named captain of the club for the inaugural season.
-On 6 August 2017, in the opening match of 2017 Bangladesh Championship League the club played their first official game where they were victorious by 2-0 margin against neighbors Feni Soccer Club.
+Former Feni SC striker, Akbor Hossain Ridon was named captain of the club for the inaugural season.
+On 6 August 2017, in the opening match of 2017 Bangladesh Championship League the club played their first official game where they were victorious by 2–0 margin against neighbors Feni SC.
 Ariful Islam scored the first ever goal for the club.
-On 14 October 2017, Ariful Islam scored first ever hat-trick for the club where his team was victorious by 5-1 margin against Bashundhara Kings.
-9 days later on 23 October 2017, Ariful Islam scored his second hat-trick of the season and lead his team to a destructive 7–2 win over Kawran Bazar Pragati Sangha.
+On 14 October 2017, Ariful Islam scored first ever hat-trick for the club where his team was victorious by 5–1 margin against Bashundhara Kings.
+9 days later on 23 October 2017, Ariful Islam scored his second hat-trick of the season and lead his team to a destructive 7–2 victory over Kawran Bazar Pragati Sangha.

 NofeL, who needed a single point from the last two matches to ensure their top-tier berth, On 5 November 2017 they not only secured all three points against Uttar Baridhara SC but also confirmed the runners-up trophy in their debut appearance after Bashundhara Kings confirmed the title a day before.
 Sazzad Zaman struck the all-important goal for the club.
 Ariful Islam was the highest goal scorer of the tournament with 12 goals.